Euak/hugo-split-gallery/README.md

 ### Footnotes

 You can define footnotes per-page and globally to the site.
+These footnotes differ from [Markdown footnotes](https://michelf.ca/projects/php-markdown/extra/#footnotes), as they are displayed at the bottom of the page (Markdown footnotes are displayed at the bottom of the article).

 Use `footnote` parameter in your post to define a specific footnote for that page: